 Is this pasta spicy?

 To make it extra spicy just add a bit more cayenne to the spice blend.
-You can add as much or as little as you like.
+You can add as much or as little as you like!

-These would all be great additions:
+These would all be great options:

 - Broccoli – Broccoli florets can be added to the pasta during the last minute or two of cooking, and then added to the skillet with the pasta during step 8.